TechGrounds-Cloud8/cloud8-benbui797/03_Networking_1/NTW-01_OSI_stack.md

 An alternative model is **Internet Protocol Suite**, commonly known as the TCP/IP model.
 The design protocols of the TCP/IP model does not care as much about strict hierarchical encapsulation and layering.
 The model consist of the **Internet Protocol** as the connectionless layer and the **Transmission Control Protocol** as a reliable connection-oriented service.
 In the TCP/IP model, there are four abstract layers of functionality:

-**Link Layer**
+**Link/Network Acces Layer**
 The protocols of the link layer operate within the scope of the local network.
 The link layer is used to move data between two hosts on the same link.
+This is related to the physical transmission of data.

 **Internet Layer**
 Internet layer requires sending data from source network to a destination network.
 This process is called routing and IP-addresses are a protocol to support this functionality.

-**Transport Layer**
+**Transport / Host-to-Host Layer**
 The transport layer establishes basic data channels that applications use for task-specific data exchange.
 The layer establishes host-to-host connectivity in the form of end-to-end message transfer services that are independent of the underlying network and independent of the structure of user data and the logistics of exchanging information.
 Connectivity at the transport layer can be categorized as either connection-oriented, implemented in TCP, or connectionless, implemented in UDP.
 The protocols in this layer may provide error control, segmentation, flow control, congestion control, and application addressing (port numbers).
 For the purpose of providing process-specific transmission channels for applications, the layer establishes the concept of the network port.
-[QUIC](https://en.wikipedia.org/wiki/QUIC) is more recent transfer protocol.
+[QUIC](https://en.wikipedia.org/wiki/QUIC) is a more recent transfer protocol.

 **Application Layer**
 Quite similar to the OSI model.
 Protocols such as HTTP, SMTP, FTP belong here.
 At the application layer, the TCP/IP model distinguishes between user protocols and support protocols.
 Support protocols provide services to a system of network infrastructure.
 User protocols are used for actual user applications.
 For example, FTP is a user protocol and DNS is a support protocol.